 What does this new sharing economy look like?

 - Revamp the middle man.
-This middle man as the distributer is removed and replaced by a technological distribution mechanism.
+The middle man as the distributor is removed and replaced by a technological distribution mechanism.

-- It opens up a blue ocean of competition & accessibility.
-Hotel chains aren’t only competing with other hotels, they are now competing with John Smith’s apartment down the street thanks to Airbnb.
+- It opens up a blue ocean of competition and accessibility.
+Hotel chains aren’t only competing with other hotels, they are now competing with John Smith’s apartment down the street, thanks to Airbnb.
 Think they saw that one coming?
-It also means that people who may not have been able to afford to travel / take a black cab etc. before, now can.
+It also means that people who may not have been able to afford to travel take a black cab etc. before, now can.

-- Transparency, accountability & better customer service.
+- Transparency, accountability, and better customer service.
 Open and honest two-way ratings and reviews keep everyone on their toes and on their best behaviour, we hope.

 What are your thoughts on the sharing economy?
 Do you participate?